Ever wonder if the stock market is expensive or cheap?

 It perfectly encapsulates what the “news” is all about.
 It's not about getting information to you, it's about getting you to watch.
 The more people watch, the higher the ratings.
 The higher the ratings, the more they can charge for commercials.

-Just go back to articles from six months ago, read the “predictions” and see how they panned out.
-A Trump presidency was going to sink the market… but instead it went on a tear.
+Just go back to articles from six months ago (from March 2017), read the “predictions” and see how they panned out.
+A Trump presidency was going to sink the market… but instead, it went on a tear.

 They have crazy headlines about how the Dow is going to break 20,000 (!!!) and how the market is over-valued.
 By the way, it broke 20,000 earlier this year.
 It's broke 21,000 recently too — but we've been recently gyrating around 21,000.

 (incidentally, the Dow Jones Industrial Average is just an index of 30 companies and is a terrible index if you want to think about “the market”)